Research and collections

 Personal stories of wars, battles and events of great significance make the history of the Royal Marines come to life.
 The Curators at the Museum collect and display contemporary material so that the story of our history is told up to the present day, allowing visitors to appreciate the extraordinary acts of heroism and bravery of Royal Marines deployed around the world today.

-The Museum also has a notable paintings collection, some of which can be seen hanging in the Minstrel’s Gallery.
+The paintings collection is also notable and can be viewed online through ArtUK.
 Most of the Museum’s collections have been generously donated by the public or serving and former Royal Marines creating a strong emphasis on individuals and their stories.
-Contemporary material is also displayed allowing visitors to appreciate the extraordinary acts of heroism and bravery of Royal Marines deployed around the world today.
+The collection is also strong in contemporary material which reflects the extraordinary acts of heroism and bravery of Royal Marines deployed around the world today.